-Chicago schools reopening uncertain as union talks continue
+Chicago schools reopening uncertain as union talks stall

 Union officials say the district hasn’t gone far enough in its safety plans, for instance by not prioritizing teacher vaccines, and is putting teachers at unnecessary risk.
 The union also argues that not enough students are interested to require all teachers to come back at once.

 About 77,000 students from pre-K to 8 expressed interest in returning to class in a December survey.
-But attendance has been lower.
+While pre-K and some special education students were offered in-person classes five days a week, students in K-8 will get two days a week of in-person instruction with remote instruction on other days.

 Roughly 6,500 of the nearly 17,000 eligible preschool and special education students said they’d like to return, but only about 3,200, or 19% of those eligible, attended after the January reopening, CPS said.